tdewolff/minify/cmd/minify/README.md

 		  --type="": Filetype (css, html, js, ...), optional for input filenames -v, --verbose=false: Verbose

+	  --url="": URL of the file to enable URL minification --html-keep-default-attrvals=false: Preserve default attribute values
+	  --html-keep-whitespace=false: Preserve whitespace characters but still collapse multiple whitespace into one

 	Input:
 	  Files or directories, optional when using piping